E-B3rry/yoursearchbar.me-removal/README.md

 ### Step 1: Download the Tool

-Clone this repository or download the ZIP file:
+> You must either clone this repository (required git and git-lfs installed on your system) or download the ZIP file (the script will have to download the large files itself).
+Here's how to easily download the ZIP file:

 1. Click on the green **"Code"** button on this GitHub repository page.
 2. Click on **"Download ZIP"** from the dropdown menu.